 Ever since I can remember, I have homed in on empty space right in front of me.
-The gluts vibrate quickly and the limbs dissipate that much energy in order to get to the relaxed state.
+The gluts vibrate and the limbs dissipate that much energy in order to get to the relaxed state.
 Once in this state, I am again free to think of anything, or nothing, and most of the time, it’s the latter.

 It’s not easy, but it’s a good start to accept the past.
 The splices of moments are the collection of efforts I exerted in that time, and it’s useful to me as a reminder that I, too, am prone to change, just like everyone else.

-Even when capitalism begins to monetize mindfulness by making it a transition tool to more productive man-hours, we will know that in the space between our ears, there’s a deep-seated longing for quiet.
+Even when capitalism begins to monetize mindfulness by making it a transition tool for more productive man-hours, we will know that in the space between our ears, there’s a deep-seated longing for quiet.
 When The Boss urges you to hit the ground running, literally doing nothing becomes a radical movement.
 Stillness becomes a peaceful protest of its own kind, against the prevailing system that just wouldn’t stop oscillating.

 Privacy might soon be limited to the privileged, no thanks to the digitization of thoughts.
 In this ever-growing sphere of omnipresence, we must learn to save a mental space for ourselves in which we can safely breathe, do nothing, think of nothing.

-I apologize if this psychobabble sounds delusional.
-Many of us try to perceive this harsh reality we currently live in an optimistic-slash-nihilistic lens, but our attempts can only do so much.
+Sorry if this psychobabble sounds delusional.
+Many of us try to perceive this harsh reality we live in an optimistic-nihilistic lens, but our attempts can only do so much.

 and not say anything, for to do so would be to disrespect the silence that entrenched,

 it would mean more to recall accurately what we had been through, than to speak of it.